 "Well, Miss Vivian, this is Santa calling you from the North Pole.
 I'm about to leave and wanted to be sure I have your list filled."

-I gave him my three requests: a pink dress with pockets, a Sonja Heini doll wearing ice skates, and a barrette for my hair.
+My heart pounded like a hammer on a nail.
+Santa had called me!
+Nervously I recited my three requests: a pink dress with pockets, a Sonja Heini doll wearing ice skates, and a barrette for my hair.

 "That's what I have on this list, too, little lady.
 When you get home, go right to sleep, and I'll be there before you know it!
 Bye now."

-As soon as closing time came, Daddy and I hurried the six blocks home and I jumped into bed without any supper.
+After closing time Daddy and I hurriedly walked the six blocks home.
+I jumped into bed without any supper.
 I couldn't wait to wake up the next morning.

 Many years passed before I asked my Dad who called that night.
 He admitted it was he; but I declared "it surely didn't sound like your voice."
 That story became a part of our celebrations every Christmas until I left home.